stcorp/harp/doc/index.rst

     harpcheck ...

 and after each stage, the contents of each file can be inspected from the command line using:

     harpdump ...

 Examples
 --------

-Examples of executions of a full comparison can be found in the <a href="examples/index.html">Examples</a> section.
+Examples of executions of a full comparison can be found in the :doc:`Examples
+<examples>` section.